nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to add a new patient.
 2. user enters the required patient information, including name, phone number, email, and address.
 3. user submits the patient information.
-4. Medimate adds a patient and stores the information in the database.
+4. MediMate adds a patient and stores the information in the database.

    Use Case ends.